François Cabarrus

-François Cabarrus or Francisco Cabarrús Lalanne, Count de Cabarrús (1752–1810) was a French adventurer and Spanish financier.
+Francisco Cabarrús, 1st Count of Cabarrús (1752–1810) was a Spanish-French adventurer and financier.

-Life

-Early life
+Early life and education

 He was born in Bayonne, France, where his father, Dominique Cabarrus Fourcade was a merchant and shipbuilder, linked to a saga of Basque sea-captains, whalers and adventurers, who settled in Capbreton (a town near Bayonne), coming from the Navarre region of Spain.

 Francois was sent to study in Toulouse but was recalled to Bayonne by his family due to certain amorous adventures and was sent by his father to Spain to practice with one of his business correspondents, named Galabert.
 He not only learned the business, but also fell in love and married Maria Antonia Galabert Casanova, his employer's daughter.
 They settled in the town of Carabanchel Alto near Madrid, where Maria Antonia's grandfather had a soap factory.
 Their mansion in Carabanchel was named Maison St. Pierre (in French) and many years later this mansion and the lands surrounding it were incorporated into the Manor lands of the Count of Montijo (father of the Empress Eugenia de Montijo).
 However, he soon began to take an active interest in public matters of the court in nearby Madrid.

 The Age of Enlightenment had reached Madrid, and King Charles III, was favourable to reforms advocated by a circle of politicians, including Gaspar Melchor de Jovellanos, Count Campomanes, Count Floridablanca, Pedro Pablo Abarca de Bolea (Count of Aranda).
 Among these Cabarrus became conspicuous, especially in finance.

+Career

-Reforms and disgrace
+Reforms

-He originated a bank, the Banco de San Carlos – which is the precursor of today's Bank of Spain, a company to trade with the South American colonies and with Asia through the Philippine Islands – the Real Compañía de Filipinas, and an agricultural and hydraulic project known as the Canal de Cabarrus which is the origin of today's Canal de Isabel II, supplying the water to the city of Madrid, in the northeast of the Madrid Community – in the course of the Jarama and within the municipal boundaries of the towns of Torrelaguna, Patones, Torremocha del Jarama, Uceda and Caraquiz.
+He founded a bank, the Banco de San Carlos – which is the precursor of today's Bank of Spain, a company to trade with the South American colonies and with Asia through the Philippine Islands – the Real Compañía de Filipinas, and an agricultural and hydraulic project known as the Canal de Cabarrus which is the origin of today's Canal de Isabel II, supplying the water to the city of Madrid, in the northeast of the Madrid Community – in the course of the Jarama and within the municipal boundaries of the towns of Torrelaguna, Patones, Torremocha del Jarama, Uceda and Caraquiz.
 He was also involved in at least two other projects involved in the opening of navigable waterways which were never completed.
 One was the Canal del Guadarrama which was supposed to open a navigable waterway from Madrid to the Ocean linking several river basins from the Guadarrama River up to the Guadalquivir River and from there to the sea (several ruins of these canals are still visible in the Guadarrama River basin area).
-The other project involved the widening of the LLobregat River in the province of Barcelona in Catalonia in order to open up the Llobregat River valley to shipping and thus give impulse to the future industrial region of Catalonia with all the textile and mining projects of the region.
+The other project involved the widening of the Llobregat River in the province of Barcelona in Catalonia in order to open up the Llobregat River valley to shipping and thus give impulse to the future industrial region of Catalonia with all the textile and mining projects of the region.

 He counted on the Lemaur brothers for the technical part of the projects.